abdulraqeeb-am/netflix-/README.md

 This query counts the occurrences of each distinct gender.

-NB:- all the code can be found inside the netflix.sql file
+NB:- all the code can be found inside the netflix.sql file also attached is an image of the visualization made using tableau